Native QR Factorization on Programmable Photonic Meshes: Hardware Imperfections

-We assess how finite phase precision impacts optical QR decomposition, assuming perfect measurements but quantized phase settings in the $T$ blocks.
-In a standard MZI, phase and splitting parameters $\phi$ and $\theta$ are set in steps of $2\pi/2^b$ and $\pi/2^b$, respectively, where $b$ is the number of bits.
-Notice that simple rounding of ideal parameters from \eqref{eq:concentrate 2} is not always optimal.
+The finite precision of the phase settings arises from inherent noise in the analog concentration scheme shown in Fig.~\ref{fig:2.05}(b).
+To model this noise, we quantize the phase $\phi$ and the splitting parameter $\theta$ in steps of $2\pi/2^b$ and $\pi/2^b$, respectively, where $b$ is the number of bits representing the noise level.
+We then choose the quantized parameters to best recover the input vectors and achieve maximal concentration.
+Note that simply rounding the ideal parameters from \eqref{eq:concentrate 2} is not always optimal.

 Column preparation is also subject to finite precision.
-Figure~\ref{fig:6.1} illustrates one possible column preparation strategy: input $x$ is chosen so the largest amplitude matrix coefficient is encoded exactly (at $\theta = \pi$), with $\phi_i$ and $\theta_i$ as the tunable parameters.
+Fig.~\ref{fig:2.3} illustrates column preparation strategy: input $x$ is chosen so the largest amplitude matrix coefficient is encoded exactly (at $\theta = \pi$), with $\phi_i$ and $\theta_i$ as the tunable parameters.

 Decomposition quality is evaluated by comparing the optical result ($Q', R'$) to a high precision numerical QR ($Q, R$) from SciPy \cite{2020SciPy-NMeth}, using target matrices taken from the Ginibre ensemble normalized by the largest element modulus.
 To account for nonuniqueness of QR decomposition, we apply a diagonal unitary $\operatorname{diag}(e^{i\arg(\mathrm{diag}[R'R^\dagger])})$ to align phases of $R'$ to $R$ before computing the normalized root mean square error: